Masao-Taketani/GameNGen/README.md

 ## Modifications
 Here are the list of modifications from [arnaudstiegler/gameNgen-repro](https://github.com/arnaudstiegler/gameNgen-repro/tree/main).
-- Fixed the environment setup with Anaconda and write down the precise commands in order to properly reproduce the code.
+- Fixed the environment setup with Anaconda and write down the precise commands in order to properly reproduce the code (For this development, I start from `continuumio/anaconda3:latest` Docker image).
-- Fixed the training steps to properly train the PPO agents within VizDoom environment
+- Use the original paper's training setup as much as I can
+- Incorporate much more efficient diffusion training method and data files

 ## To Do
 - [x] Set `MOVE_LEFT` and `MOVE_RIGHT` as independent actions